 If you're interested in how to edit with an MKV file, there's a simple answer.
 The trick for how to import MKV files into Adobe Premiere Pro, is to convert the MKV file to an editing-friendly codec first.

 To do this, you can adopt EaseFab Video Converter (available for both Windows and Mac users) for help.
 This program makes an easy work of converting Adobe Premiere incompatible media files including but not limited to MKV, VOB, FLV, MOV, etc. to a format such as MP4, H264 or high-quality codecs like DNxHD and Apple ProRes.
 These formats can be well compatible with Adobe Premiere Pro, DaVinci Resolve and any other NLE.

 Codec correction (or conversion) is just the tip of the iceberg that it can handle.
 In terms of the compute-intensive 4K MKV files, it's also a decent performer, letting you downscale 4K to 1080p, lower 60FPS to 30FPS, adjust bit rate, etc. to better suit your computer hardware configurations and to ensure a smooth file importing and later editing with any NLE.
 What's more, you can do some simple cutting, trimming and merging before converting MKV files.
 This is very convenient for those who just want to import a tiny snippet of a .mkv file into Premiere Pro and avoid converting the whole file.

-Three Steps to Convert MKV to Premiere Pro supported format
+[Tutorial] How to Convert MKV to Adobe Premiere Pro Friendly Format

-Actually, the reason varies.
 You should know that codec format decides whether you can load a video or audio file successfully or not, while MKV is just a container format.
 So even though you are importing an .mkv video, the encoded file wrapped in the MKV box might not be supported, which leads to file import failure.
-Also it could be caused by an old-version Premiere Pro.
-Different Operating Systems have an impact on it as well.
+Therefore, transocding MKV file using EaseFab Video Convreter or any other conversion app is the the most effective yet easiest solution recommended by us.